Umami Pot

 The second step in allowing the cucumbers to absorb flavor is to rub them with salt.

 Japanese cucumbers used in this dish have a lower water content than English cucumbers, but they still contain a lot of moisture.
-Therefore, when tossed with seasonings such as salt and chicken bouillon powder, moisture is drawn out due to osmotic pressure, which can dilute the overall flavor.
+Therefore, when tossed with seasonings such as salt and chicken bouillon powder, moisture is drawn out due to the osmotic effects, which can dilute the overall flavor.
 Salting the cucumbers helps prevent this from happening.

 That is, before tossing the cucumbers with various seasonings, you should first gently rub them with salt to remove excess moisture.
 This way, when combined with the other seasonings, the cucumbers will release less moisture, resulting in a dish with a more concentrated flavor.